-Definite Life Intangible Assets 2019 T56

-EUR MILLION 2019
+In millions of euros 2019

 Orbital slot licence rights Other

 Luxembourg 173 25

-Israel 45
+Israel - 45

 Brazil 11 1

 Other 5 27

 Total 189 98

 The Group's primary definite life intangible asset is the agreement concluded by SES ASTRA with the Luxembourg government in relation to the usage of Luxembourg frequencies in the orbital positions of the geostationary arc from 45° West to 50° East for the period from 1 January 2001 to 31 December 2021.
-Given the finite nature of this agreement, these usage rights-valued at € 550 million at the date of acquisition-are being amortised on a straight-line basis over the 21-year term of the agreement.
+Given the finite nature of this agreement, these usage rights - valued at EUR 550 million at the date of acquisition - are being amortised on a straight-line basis over the 21-year term of the agreement.

-In November 2019, SES and the Luxembourg government reached an agreement to renew SES's concession to operate satellites operating under Luxembourg's jurisdiction for 20 years, effective from January 2022 when the current concession expires, with an annual fee of $\mathop{\varepsilon} 1$ million payable from 2025 onwards.
-Under the agreement, and starting from 2022, SES will also contribute a maximum of $\mathop{\varepsilon} 7$ million per year into a space sector fund.
+In November 2019, SES and the Luxembourg government reached an agreement to renew SES's concession to operate satellites operating under Luxembourg's jurisdiction for 20 years, effective from January 2022 when the current concession expires, with an annual fee of EUR 1 million payable from 2025 onwards.
+Under the agreement, and starting from 2022, SES will also contribute a maximum of EUR 7 million per year into a space sector fund.